What does a traditional Japanese home and decoration look like?

 But there are other curiosities of a Japanese house that can serve as inspiration for your next projects.
 Want to know what they are?
 In today's post we separate all amazing features of a japanese house.
 Follow the rhythm!

-The Japanese house: an inspiration that never goes out of fashion
+The Japanese house: an inspiration that never goes out of style

 These residences have Japanese-style rooms, called Washitsu (和室).
 Some elements present in Japanese houses can be used even in environments that do not have the oriental theme in the decoration, such as Shōji, Genkan and Tatami.
 They are ideal for small spaces or people who want a minimalist design.
 Below, discover other characteristics of a Japanese house.

-Do you know the Japanese handmade wooden animals from T-lab?
+Do you know Japanese handmade wooden animals from T-lab ?